Frequently Asked Questions about Old School Bluegrass Camp

 Can I bring my dog, cat, parrot, or llama?

 No – Old School Bluegrass Camp does not allow pets.

 Yes – many campers enjoy an early morning ride, so feel free to bring your bike.

 What skill level on my instrument do I need to have?

 The instrument instructors tailor the group classes to the needs of everyone participating.
 You will need to have a basic knowledge of how to play your instrument and a sense of where the notes are located and should be able to easily move from chord to chord.
 You do not need to be able to read sheet music.
-Have a look at our Instructors page for more detailed class descriptions.

 I’m coming from far away and can’t bring my instrument with me to camp – are there loaner instruments available?